vitessio/enhancements/veps/vep-6.md

 4. Events that trigger patch releases are major regressions in functionality or performance, and CVEs.

 ## Support Lifecycle
-The release cycle includes a new release every 6 months, most fixes will only be pushed to the main branch.
-An exception to this process will be made for high severity bugs.
+A new version is released every 6 months, with each version supported for 12 months.
+At any time, two versions are actively supported: the latest release and the one prior.

-For these bug fixes, the fix will be applied to all supported release branches where the bug is manifested.
+Bug fixes are applied to the main branch, except for high-severity issues, which will be patched in all supported branches where the issue occurs.

-Patch releases for supported versions are released at irregular intervals, depending on what has been fixed on the branch.
+Patch releases for these supported versions are released as needed, depending on the fixes available in each branch.

-High severity bugs in this context include CVEs, data corruption, wrong results or outage inducing issues.
-The Vitess team may decide to only fix bugs in release branches with higher user impact.
+High-severity issues in this context include CVEs, data corruption, incorrect results, or issues causing outages.
+The Vitess team may choose to prioritize bug fixes in branches with the highest user impact.